 Token Minority Couple: A story arc built around subverting Type B: the two lesbians in the regular cast finally meet, with a long buildup to their first date...only to find that they have nothing in common.
 They do have a lengthy friendship with benefits, though.

 Unnecessary Makeover: In-Universe.
 Maureen, after sex-toy-purveyor Clarice questions her ability to be sexy.
 Somewhat averted as the makeover doesn't take, and it is specifically stated that the makeover took away what made her sexy in the first place.

 Unsympathetic Comedy Protagonist: Hazel's at least close, especially early on.
 She often crosses the line from Deadpan Snarker into just plain being a jerk, and she's also pretty selfish, and this usually appears for the sake of a punchline.
 However, on other occasions she shows that she's a fairly decent person.
-This seems to have come to a head, in-universe, with Hazel and Zach having a major fight over her immaturity.
+This seems to have come to a head, in-universe, with Hazel's immaturity pushing Zach into breaking up with her.

 Where The Hell Is Springfield?: Invoked by Word of God in a January 2012 blog post.
 The town it takes place in is based on Corsetto's home town in West Virginia, but it's in a state that allows gay marriage; speculation has put it in New Jersey, Massachusetts, Rhode Island, and Maryland, or (Corsetto's preference) just an unnamed mid-Atlantic mystery state.